rluiten/elm-date-extra/README.md

  * That demonstrate issues.
  * That fill a short fall in existing tests..

-## Change Warning.

-This library is new and knowing what can or should be done with Elm types is very much a learning process for me and I suspect many people.
-It is quite likely the API may change quite a bit, so version numbers may climb rapidly.

 ## Future

 I think there may be value in creating Types for each type of date.
 Types as covered in the Noda Time documentation such as `Instant`, `LocalTime` , `LocalDate`, `LocalDateTime`, `DateTimeZone`, `ZonedDateTime`, `Period` and `Duration`.